reactive

 Reactive objects in Solara are also context-aware, meaning that they can maintain separate values for each browser tab or user session.
 This enables each user to have their own independent state, allowing them to interact with the web application without affecting the state of other users.

-Args: value (T): The initial value of the reactive variable.
+value (T): The initial value of the reactive variable.

 Returns: Reactive[T]: A new Reactive object with the specified initial value.